saishyam43-oss/b2b-uplift-modeling-account-policy/README.md

 * **Strategic Choice:** The policy optimizes for **"Safe Revenue"**—capturing the majority of the upside while completely immunizing the business against the catastrophic downside of Admin churn.
 * **Efficiency:** The Precision policy captures **57% of the total potential value** while incurring **0% of the Admin risk**.

+***Note**: The 80% figure refers to value concentration within the eligible population after safety filters, while 57% is relative to an unconstrained blind-nudge baseline.*

 ### 3. The Efficiency: "Diminishing Returns"
 I identified that value is highly concentrated.
 By ranking accounts by **Net Expected Value**, we can capture **80% of the total upside** by targeting just the top **40%** of accounts.